Crib talk: Problem-focused

 These concern what happened in the past, what will happen in the future and how events are organized.
 They incorporate descriptions used by others to enable prediction.

 Function

 Such monologues have been argued to play a key role in providing a practice space for developing complex connected discourse, aiding a child to use language as a tool to categorize, explain and know the world, and to "clarify what may originally have been problematic or troublesome".

 Such talk is more complex than that done by children in interactions with others, and this has been suggested to be due to the freedom to control what they say and so not have their cognitive abilities stretched by having to work out how to respond to what someone has just said.

-While similar to private speech which usually starts after 3 and ends about 7, crib talk lacks its self-regulatory instructions.
+While similar to private speech which usually starts after 3 years and ends at about 7, crib talk lacks its self-regulatory instructions.